 The Next Chapter

 In 1951 B.E.
 Horne suffered an unfortunate accident while on a fishing expedition and drowned.
 The company’s day-to-day control fell into the hands of George.
-Under a new generation of management the company changed, grew, and expanded, including the opening of a new manufacturing plant in Franklin, NH in 1959.
+Under a new generation of management the company changed, grew, and expanded; it also opened a new manufacturing plant in Franklin, NH in 1959.
 Before manufacturing even began at the new state-of-the-art plant George’s son, Tim, entered the business.

 With George Horne at the helm Watts Regulator expanded its domestic presence and entered the international market, opening manufacturing plants in Canada and the United Kingdom.